Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Mount Clear had a median taxpayer income of $51,336 and an average income of $66,043 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of Vic.'s median income being $50,954 and average income being $62,728.
+Mount Clear suburb has a median taxpayer income of $51,336 and an average income of $66,043, based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is slightly lower than the national average, contrasting with Regional Vic.'s median income of $50,954 and average income of $62,728.
 By September 2025, based on an 8.25% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $55,571 (median) and $71,492 (average).
-In Mount Clear, household, family, and personal incomes ranked modestly between the 33rd and 34th percentiles according to the 2021 Census.
-The earnings profile showed that 32.0% of individuals earned between $1,500 and $2,999, aligning with the broader area where this cohort represented 30.3%.
-Housing affordability pressures were severe, with only 84.6% of income remaining, ranking at the 34th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+According to the 2021 Census figures, Mount Clear's household, family, and personal incomes rank modestly, between the 33rd and 34th percentiles.
+The earnings profile shows that 32.0% of the community (1,192 individuals) falls within the $1,500 - $2,999 earnings band, which aligns with the broader area where this cohort also represents 30.3%.
+Housing affordability pressures are severe in Mount Clear, with only 84.6% of income remaining after housing costs, ranking at the 34th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income